 After all, the gray water tank tap was on ice for the entire 3-week trip.
 The water system was used only by taking the dish washing water from the kitchen tap and putting the grey water into the canister.
 And also using the toilet flush button in the toilet.
 The shower/toilet tap was not used at all during the trip.
 We had baby cleaning wipes in the toilet and they were good for cleaning hands. 🙂

 Baby wipes work well also to maintain your own hygiene during the trip on days when you can’t take a shower.
-And you can also remove food stains on clothes relatively well with them. 🙂👌 The convenience of baby wipes was only noticed with Oskari, but many have used these long before the baby.
+And you can also remove food stains on clothes relatively well with them. 🙂👌 The convenience of baby wipes was only noticed with our son, but many have used these long before the baby.
 I don’t know why no one told us before.😂

 At the end